jazkarta/collective.zoomit/README.rst

 See the `FAQ <http://zoom.it/pages/faq/>`_.

-Because Zoom.it requires a publicly accessible URL to retrieve the image, this add-on will not work from local addresses.
-The adapter intentionally skips requests originating from loopback addresses, but a placeholder image can be used for testing from a local address by setting ``collective.zoomit.config.DEBUG`` to ``True``.
+Because Zoom.it requires a publicly accessible URL to retrieve the image, this add-on will not work on ``private`` content or when edited from non-internet accessible urls.
+The adapter intentionally skips requests originating from loopback addresses, but a placeholder image can be used for testing from a local address by setting the variable ``collective.zoomit.config.DEBUG`` to ``True``.